 - Urine test

-- How much marijuana a driver used
+- How much of the drug a driver used

 For a free legal consultation, call (310) 896-2723

 Blood and saliva tests are designed to detect THC (delta-9-tetrahydrocannabinol) in a driver’s system.
 THC is a psychoactive substance found in marijuana.
-You should be aware that California does not use a maximum level for acceptable THC.
-Any amount of THC in a driver’s system could result in DUI charges.

-Blood tests are used more commonly than any other chemical test in marijuana DUI cases.
+Blood samples are used more commonly than any other chemical test in marijuana DUI cases.
 Saliva tests, on the other hand, are often used as a part of preliminary screening.
-These tests can detect recent usage of marijuana, but not how much marijuana was used.
+Additionally, there may be a discussion of whether or not a saliva test will be admissible in court if you are charged with driving under the influence of drugs (DUID).

-Urine Tests for Marijuana Usage in California
+Urine Samples for Marijuana Usage in California

 In addition to conducting chemical tests, a law enforcement officer may look at a driver’s behavior and physical state when making a marijuana DUI arrest.
 Police officers throughout California are trained to look for: